Colleges grapple with coronavirus as students return

 Holland said she wants other colleges to learn from the Chapel Hill students who participated in large, maskless gatherings.

-“A lot of kids our age don’t understand the result of their actions, and this is kind of showing what can result of that,” Holland said.
+“A lot of kids our age don’t understand the result of their actions, and this is kind of showing what can result of that,” she said.

+Officials at UNC’s North Carolina State University in Raleigh said Tuesday that health officials had identified a cluster of COVID-19 cases involving some students in off-campus housing where a gathering was held early this month.
+They did not say how many people were infected but health officials define a cluster as five or more cases in close proximity or in one location.

 Plowman also noted five cases linked to an off-campus party last week.